GSA/digitalgov.gov/content/posts/2019/11/2019-11-18-building-elements-that-earn-trust.md

 This week, we’d like to talk about [trust](https://www.merriam-webster.com/dictionary/trust), and the key elements that go into building that trust with people who are using our services.

-Those who oversee federal websites and digital services can't assume that trust is a given.
+Those who oversee federal websites and digital services can’t assume that trust is a given.
 Trust is earned each time someone has a positive experience with your service.
-And building trust takes time, and involves understanding (then meeting or exceeding) a user’s expectations—a process that can be established quickly and maintained over continued interactions.
-And that trust is easily damaged.
+Building trust takes time&mdash;it involves understanding (then meeting or exceeding) a user’s expectations; a process that can be established quickly and maintained over continued interactions.

 The more we do this work, it becomes clear that trust is a key value that overlays why we do this work.
 And it’s our job as civil servants, to build the elements that earn the public’s trust.